code16/sharp/docs/pages/sharp-built-in-solution-for-uploads.md

 ### Updating custom attributes

-So we want to add an `author` custom attribute to our cover field.
-It's very easy, add the field in the Sharp Entity Form, using the `:` separator to designate a related attribute:
+So we want to add an `author` custom attribute to our cover field: for this we add the field in the Sharp Entity Form, using the `:` separator to designate a related attribute:

 ```php
     $this->addField(